Nadira Ilana

-Nadira Ilana is a Malaysian filmmaker, independent film programmer and writer of mixed indigenous Dusun heritage from Kota Kinabalu, Sabah.
+Nadira Ilana is a Malaysian filmmaker, independent film programmer and writer of mixed indigenous Dusun as well as Bruneian Malay heritage from Kota Kinabalu, Sabah.
 In 2016 she established film production company Telan Bulan Films with the aim of producing and promoting contemporary work from indigenous and minority creators.

 She is an alumnus of the Berlinale Talent Campus, BIFAN NAFF Fantastic Film School, Singapore International Film Festival's SEA Film Lab and the Luang Prabang Film Festival Talent Lab.

 Education and career

-Ilana was raised in Kota Kinabalu, Sabah, and earned a Bachelors of Fine Arts in Film & TV from the Queensland University of Technology, Australia, after attending Montclair State University in New Jersey for a year, during which time she interned at film and documentary production houses in Manhattan.
+Ilana was born and raised in Kota Kinabalu, Sabah, and earned a Bachelors of Fine Arts in Film & TV from the Queensland University of Technology, Australia, after attending Montclair State University in New Jersey for a year, during which time she interned at film and documentary production houses in Manhattan.